luminousmen/chat-engine/README.md

 This repository contains two implementations of a chat engine:
 1. **Stock-based Chat Engine**: A chatbot that retrieves and augments stock-related information to answer user queries.
-2. **Advanced Text-based Chat Engine**: A chatbot that uses document retrieval and language models to answer general text-based queries.
+2. **Advanced Text-based Chat Engine**: A chatbot that uses tweets retrieval and language models to answer general text-based queries.

 ## Disclaimer